Toyota heading to moon with cruiser, robotic arms, dreams

 Toyota engineer Shinichiro Noda said he is excited about the lunar project, an extension of the automaker’s longtime mission to serve customers and the moon may provide valuable resources for life on Earth.

 “Sending our cars to the moon is our mission,” he said.
-Toyota has vehicles almost everywhere, “But this is about taking our cars to somewhere we have never been.”
+Toyota has vehicles almost everywhere.
+“But this is about taking our cars to somewhere we have never been.”

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama